For iOS developers & agencies

 01

-Paste your App Store Connect API key (.p8).
-No password — official, revocable, App Manager role only.
+Paste your App Store Connect API key (.p8) and install the GitHub App.
+No Apple password — official, revocable, App Manager role only.

 02